 Not that he wants runaway development, but he says that it just makes sense that if people are interested in developing a property or have a great idea that “I think it should be priority one.
 We should listen to them.”

-He also isn’t ruling out allowing cannabis outlets somewhere in town if done right and with resident consensus.
-Although he makes clear he is not advocating, he is willing to hear people out on it.
+One thing he did listen to residents about was allowing pot shops in town.
+He along with others on council voted to opt-in to the provinces pot shop scheme.
 At this point in time, he says what drives his thinking is the concern whether or not that pot on the streets is safe, responsibly controlled and not funding criminals.

 Absentee landlords in the downtown core are also an issue for Bartley, noting that the empty storefronts on Main St. are an eyesore but if landlords are covering their costs with the rent from upstairs footage, they don’t care what the streetscape looks like if they don’t run a retail business or live nearby, suggesting that some of the rents being demanded are close to Toronto rates on a square foot basis and not realistic.

 For that he suggests the town look at some kind of a vacancy tax that can be administered under certain circumstances, but admits he needs to look deeper into what that will entail and if they will need the help of other levels of government to enact it.

 But whatever issue we cover in conversation, it is clear that Bartley is in his element talking about the town and it’s a relief to be back.
 “I thought my political days were over,” he says of his 2014 defeat adding, he didn’t have the support at home to take another stab at mayor.
 “Running for mayor is hard on a family,” he observes.
 But with old friends and supporters calling to encourage him to take up his ward 5 post he says, “I had a board meeting with my wife and she said, ‘if you want to be a councillor, I’m a hundred percent behind you.'”